ntrezowan/the-plain/_posts/2020-5-27-encrypt-ec2-ebs-root-volume-in-aws.md

 ---

-1. Create IAM KMS encryption key
+1. Create a KMS encryption key

 	a.
-Go to KMS > Customer managed keys and click on Create Key
+Go to `KMS > Customer managed keys` and click `Create Key`

 	b.
-Choose Key Type as Symmetric and click Next
+Choose `Key Type` as `Symmetric` and click Next

 	c.
-Set an Alias/Tag and click Next
+Set an `Alias` and click Next

 	d.
-Choose the Key administrators and click Next
+Choose the `Key administrators` and click Next

 	e.
-In the next page, verify the policy and click Finish
+Verify the policy and click Finish

-2. Check the exisitng partition table
+2. Check existing volume

 	a.
-SSH to the EC2 instance and check the curent partition;
+SSH to the EC2 instance and check the current volumes;

 		# lsblk
 		NAME    MAJ:MIN RM SIZE RO TYPE MOUNTPOINT xvda    202:0    0   8G  0 disk
 		└─xvda1 202:1    0   8G  0 part /

 	b.
-Create a file and check later to see if all files are available after restore;
+Create a file and check later to see if this file is available after restore

 		# touch abc.txt

 3. Create snapshot of the root volume (/dev/xvda)

 	a.
-Select the unencrypted volume
+Go to `Volumes`, and select the unencrypted root volume

 	b.
-Select Action > Create Snapshot.
+Select `Action > Create Snapshot`

 	c.
-Open the newly created Snapshot and name it as ec2name-unencrypted-snapshot.
+Open the newly created snapshot and name it something as `ec2name-unencrypted-snapshot`

-4. Encrypt the newly created snapshot
+4. Encrypt the new snapshot

 	a.
-On the newly created snapshot, select Action > Copy.
+Go to `Snapshots`, select the the new snapshot, select `Action > Copy`

 	b.
-Check the Destination Regoion and name it as ec2name-encrypted-snapshot.
+Check the `Destination Regoion` and name it as `ec2name-encrypted-snapshot`

 	c.
-Enable Encryption, choose the Master Key and click Finish.
+Select `Encryption`, choose the `Master Key` that you have just created and click Finish

 	d.
-Verify that this copied snapshot is encrypted
+Verify that the snapshot is encrypted with the KMS key

 5. Create a new encrypted volume from the encrypted snapshot

 	a.
-Choose the encrypted snapshot, select Action > Create Volume.
+Go to Snapshots, select the encrypted snapshot, and select `Action > Create Volume`

 	b.
-Name it ec2name-encrypted-volume, check the AZ (both EC2 and Volume needs to be in the same AZ), and Master Key.
+Name it `ec2name-encrypted-volume`, check the AZ (both EC2 and Volume needs to be in the same AZ), and `Master Key`

 	c.
-Click Create Volume and open the volume
+Click `Create Volume`

-6. Detach the existing unencryoted volume and replace with the encrypted volume
+6. Detach the existing unencryoted volume from the EC2 and attach the encrypted volume

 	a.
-Go to the EC2, select Action > Instance State > Stop.
+Go to `EC2 > Instances`, and select `Action > Instance State > Stop`

 	b.
-Go to Volumes, select the unencrypted volume (in-use state), select Action > Detach Volume.
+Go to `Volumes`, select the unencrypted volume (in-use state), select `Action > Detach Volume`

 	c.
-Go to Volumes, select the encrypted volume (ec2name-encrypted-volume), select Action > Attach Volume.
+Go to `Volumes`, select the encrypted volume, select `Action > Attach Volume`

 	d.
-Choose the original instance where you want to attach this volume, modify the Device to /dev/xvda (previous name) and click Attach.
+Choose the `Instance ID` to select the `Instance`, modify `Device` to `/dev/xvda` and click `Attach`

 7. Start the instance

 8. Check the partition table

 	a.
-SSH to the EC2 instance and check the curent partition;
+SSH to the EC2 instance and check curent volume;

 		# lsblk
 		NAME    MAJ:MIN RM SIZE RO TYPE MOUNTPOINT